Guided Exercise: Define and Apply Permissions with RBAC

 As the

-user has write privileges in the project.
-Also try to grant write privileges to theqa-engineer-${SUFFIX}
+developer-${SUFFIX}user, deploy an Apache HTTP Server to prove that thedeveloper-${SUFFIX}user has write privileges in the project.
+Also try to grant write privileges to theqa-engineer-${SUFFIX}user to prove that thedeveloper-${SUFFIX}user has no project administration privileges.-

 Log in as the

-user.Expected output:
+developer-${SUFFIX}user.Expected output:

 -